 Engage with a variety of CBOs across sectors.
 Identify CBOs who are engaged in addressing or preventing the priority need, especially those who are led by and/or serve people who face racism and other forms of oppression.
-Asset mapping, often utilized in the development of CHNAs, can help identify potential partners. who work with those who have lived experience and are most impacted by the community needs to solicit input on your ministry's behalf.
+Asset mapping, often utilized in the development of CHNAs, can help identify potential partners-who work with those who are most impacted by the community needs and possess lived experience-to solicit input on your ministry's behalf.